ekupaskibas18/ekupaskibas18.github.io/blogs/haikus/2023-11-18-you-are-the-one.md

 <br/><br/>

-Just one glance, you smiled,
+Just one glance, you smiled...
 An instant realization:
 ***You are the one.***